l10178/grapes-lang/README.md

 # grapes-lang
-A collection of ip,mac utilities.
+A collection of IP and MAC utilities.

 ## License